shushen/dpdk-ovs/docs/02_Using_Intel_DPDK_vSwitch.md

 * `--stats_core`
   The ID of the core used to print statistics.

+* `-p PORTMASK`
+  PORTMASK Hexadecimal bitmask representing the ports to be configured, where each bit represents a port ID, that is, for a portmask of 0x3, ports 0 and 1 are configured.

 ### Example Command

 An example configuration, with two physical ports and stats disabled: